 October 23 — CNN: “In recent days, two administration officials have told CNN that the prevailing White House opinion is for the Senate health care bill to include a so-called “trigger” mechanism proposed by Snowe that would bring a public option in the future if thresholds for expanding coverage and lowering costs go unmet in coming years.”

 The fact that the White House worked hand in hand with the Finance Committee to craft a bill, which doesn’t have a public option?
 Meaningless.
 Reports that they would have put a trigger in that bill but didn’t have the votes to get it through?
 More lies.
-When Mike Allen says “Administration officials have been telling POLITICO for weeks now that [a “trigger” option] is the most likely compromise?”
+Mike Allen?
 Made it up out of thin air.
-The complete absence of any reporting saying that Obama has called a single Senator or Representative to urge them to vote for a public option?
+The complete absence of any reporting saying that Obama has called a single Senator or member of Congress and urge them to vote for a public option?
 Well, that’s because he’s cleverly waiting until the last minute to fix it in conference.
 And anything else can be chalked up to Rahm, who obviously doesn’t work for the President.

 If there were cynics in the White House, they might conclude that they were free to do pretty much anything they want.
 As long as the President says one thing, it doesn’t matter what reporters report — they’re all scurrilous and disreputable anyway.